 Selective Insurance Co. v.
 Sullivan & Omni Custom Meats was heard by the Court of Appeals Sixth District.
 Here, the insurance company disputed that they were liable to pay for damages when the daughter of the business owners had borrowed a vehicle.
 Selective Insurance issued a policy to Omni for commercial automobile and umbrella liability insurance.
 The owners had a Mercedes Benz that was covered.
 Davida Sullivan, the daughter of the owners, who was not named on the policy, was driving when the accident occurred.
 Sullivan had worked for Omni in the past, but not at the time of the accident, and the owners (parents) allowed her to drive the vehicle for “business use.”

 The policy terms insured Omni for any named automobile as well as anyone given permission to use those vehicles.
 The court determined that Sullivan was not covered under the policy when the accident occurred, thus, Selective Insurance was not responsible.
 Her usage of the vehicle was not considered “borrowing”, as it was not temporary in nature, and there was no expectation that she would return it in any time frame.
-As it was, when the accident occurred, she was running personal errands–not for Omni’s benefit.
+As it was, when the auto accident occurred, she was running personal errands–not for Omni’s benefit.

 Each of the above topics will be discussed in further detail in the next three blogs.
 Be sure to come back and read each one, as you never know when it might affect you one day.